ThePansmith/Monifactory/KNOWN-ISSUES.md

 Lost Cities has issues with forcing players to spawn in a Lost City, and crashes when attempting to generate a superflat.
 Remove the mod to generate a superflat until the issue is fixed.

+**Game crashes when you disable William Wythers' Overhauled Overworld**

+Monifactory tweaks Wythers' worldgen with a datapack to prevent some confusing and annoying behavior like Nether music playing in the Overworld, infrequent flower generation, and high frequency of waterlogged ore veins.
+Unfortunately, there is no way to conditionally load world generation datapacks so disabling or removing the mod will cause this datapack to crash your game.

+It is located in `kubejs/data/minecraft/worldgen` if you wish to remove it.

 **Game crashes on MacOS**

 Remove Spark and ensure you are using an ARM64 version of Java 17 or higher.